-LIFE+ is a limited but focused funding instrument providing specific support for the development and implementation of Community environmental policy and legislation and resulting thematic strategies.
+The LIFE funding instrument provides specific support for the development and implementation of Union environmental and climate policy and legislation

 The cohesion policy focuses on the economic and social pillars of sustainable development by strengthening growth, competitiveness, employment and social inclusion.
-Some of the priorities of the regional policy contribute to the promotion of environmental technologies (including eco-innovations), of sustainable transport and energy systems, and of all other investments improving water, air and soil quality and addressing climate change problems.
+Some of the priorities of the regional policy contribute to the promotion of environmental technologies (including eco-innovations), of sustainable transport and energy systems, and of also investments improving water, air and soil quality and addressing climate change problems.
 The national and regional operational programmes of the European Structural and Investment Funds can support and facilitate the wide application of technologies when they reach their full-scale development.